Egg-cellent video games for Easter

-This classic was a ‘game of skill’ released in 1983.
-It’s also one of the most innocent in the list: Hen-House Harry must collect 12 eggs positioned in each level before a timer reaches zero, collecting piles of seed before they’re eaten by chickens for extra points.
-It’s worth a play just to hear the rendition of The Birdie Song
+This classic was a ‘game of skill’ released all the way back in 1983.
+It’s also one of the most innocent on the list.
+Hen House Harry must collect 12 eggs positioned in each level before a timer reaches zero, picking up piles of seed before they’re eaten by chickens to stop the countdown for a while and grab some extra points.
+Chuckie Egg II in 1985 was just as innocent: Harry had to assemble a toy-carrying chocolate egg from its constituent parts and deliver it to a dispatch lorry.
+What a great guy.

-Players stepped into the shoes of Time Master Tim in this 1983 release to collect dinosaur eggs and rescue tiny dinosaurs.
-Make sure you avoid the snakes, flying creatures and the worst enemy of them all: Dino Mom.
-Physical contact with any animal would cause our hero to become contaminated and devolve into a prehistoric spider, unless he returned to the transport force field before a timer run out.
+Players stepped into the shoes of Time Master Tim in another release from 1983.
+Collect dinosaur eggs and rescue tiny dinosaurs while trying to avoid snakes, flying creatures and the worst enemy of all: Dino Mom.
+Physical contact with any animal causes our hero to become contaminated and devolve into a prehistoric spider, unless he returned to the time-warp force-field before a timer ran out.
+A revival of the game is available on Steam, although players seem to enjoy the Commodore 64 original more.

 Dizzy – The Ultimate Cartoon Adventure

-This 1987 title was the first featuring Dizzy – who started off as a face with hands and feet, but then changed to an egg when the developers accepted that everybody thought he was one.
-It’s up to our oval hero to roll through the land of Katmandu while searching for five items needed to make a potion to defeat the evil wizard Zaks.
-This was a tough game to crack (pun intended) with only three lives, so it’s perfect if you’re looking for a challenge.
+This release from 1987 was the first featuring protagonist Dizzy – who started off as a face with hands and feet, but then changed into an egg when the developers accepted that everybody thought he was one.
+It’s up to our oval hero to roll through the fairy-tale land of Katmandu while searching for five magical items needed to make a potion to defeat the evil wizard Zaks.
+This was a tough game to crack with only three lives, so it could be perfect for you if you’re looking for a challenge this Easter.

-The aim of this 1997 arcade game was extremely simple: ‘shoot bad things’ and ‘avoid shooting bad things’.
-Each level involved a series of missions such as shooting frying pans instead of eggs, protecting egg scuba divers from piranhas and firing an egg’s submarine through the sea.
-Expect to have nightmares about CGI eggs with faces and floating hands after playing this one.
+The aim of this 1997 arcade game was extremely simple: ‘shoot bad things’ and ‘avoid shooting good things’.
+Each level involved a series of missions such as shooting frying pans instead of eggs, protecting egg scuba divers from piranhas, and firing an egg submarine through the sea.
+The original version had no ending and was programmed to simply get harder.
+I’ve not played it myself, but I might have nightmares about CGI eggs with faces and floating hands after watching the video opposite.

 Egg Mania: Eggstreme Madness

-This 2002 puzzler was Tetris in reverse: instead of laying down shapes to create rows and eliminate them from your screen, the blocks are instead used to create a tower to reach a hot-air balloon.
-You’d expect an egg-heavy game from all the mentions in the title but this only relates to the characters and so it might not give you your Easter
+This 2002 puzzler was like Tetris in reverse.
+Instead of laying down shapes to create rows and eliminate them from your screen, the blocks are instead used to create a tower to reach a hot-air balloon.
+You’d expect an egg-heavy release like this from all the mentions in the title, but this only relates to the characters and may therefore not give you the Easter fix you’re looking for.
+But if you’re sick of the sight of eggs after working through the other games on today’s list, it might be one for you.

 Billy Hatcher and the Giant Egg